kkapelon/kkapelon.github.io/_posts/2016-12-21-docker-for-java-big-picture.md

 deployment environments can be created per feature branch).

 This is not a straight-forward process if running Docker locally required several shortcuts.
-While you may be comfortable to execute multiple statements in your command line, the build server process must be completely automated and streamlined.
+While you may be comfortable executing multiple statements in your command line, the build server process must be completely automated and streamlined.

 The most common problem here is configuration management.
 Creating isolated Docker environments means thats each one does no clash with the other in any way (i.e. writing to the same files or using the same DB).